wolsen/cmadison/README.md

 cmadison
 ========
-Because I couldn't come up with a better name, its called cmaddison... cmaddison provides a wrapper around rmadison which includes information regarding the packages in the Ubuntu cloud-archive in addition to the traditional sources (e.g. debian, ubuntu, etc).
+Because I couldn't come up with a better name, its called cmadison... cmadison provides a wrapper around rmadison which includes information regarding the packages in the Ubuntu cloud-archive in addition to the traditional sources (e.g. debian, ubuntu, etc).